hardenedlinux/grsecurity-101-tutorials/notes/stack_clash.md

 PaX/Grsecurity also restricted SUID program's RLIMIT_STACK up to 8MB and the environment arg/strings up to 512KB.

 5) GNU cflow and GCC's -fstack-check can be considered in the situational hardening solution and the performance impact trade-off must be made.
+For example, Gentoo Hardened enabled -fstack-check since gcc-4.8 (around 2014?) and can mitigate most exploitations of Stack Clash.

 Spender/PaX team also pointing out the possibility of similar issues in kernel stack.
 [KSPP doesn't try](http://www.openwall.com/lists/kernel-hardening/2017/03/13/4) to [understand STACKLEAK](http://openwall.com/lists/kernel-hardening/2017/06/09/14) while trying to copy+paste stuff from PaX/Grsecurity.
 On the other hand, VMAP_STACK is [not solid as KSPP claimed](http://openwall.com/lists/kernel-hardening/2017/06/06/1).
 [Forge the mitigation by introducing more exploitable bugs](http://seclists.org/oss-sec/2017/q1/161) is not the proper way to do it.
 Instead, Grsecurity moved the thread_info off the kstack in the early days and then forged it with other [defensive code as a feature KSTACKOVERFLOW in 2014](https://hardenedlinux.github.io/system-security/2016/12/13/kernel_mitigation_checklist.html).